onestic/coding-standard-files/README.md

 - Unused Code Rules

 ![Mess Detector config](PhpStorm-settings-mess-detector.png)

-To enable them in already created PhpStorm project

 You'll need to install some php packages in your environment to run phar files and read xml files from PhpStorm:
 ```shell